-If you have questions or need help programming the Universal Remote system, call 1-800-355-3515 or go to www.homelink.com.
+For questions or programming help call 1-800-355-3515 or see www.homelink.com.

-Canadian radio-frequency laws require transmitter signals to time out or quit after several seconds of transmission.
+Canadian radio-frequency laws and some U.S. gate operators require transmitter signals to time out or quit after several seconds of transmission.
 This may not be long enough for the Universal Remote system to pick up the signal during programming.
-Similarly, some U.S. gate operators are manufactured to time out in the same manner.